-We aim to support our children to develop their sensory processing skills to enable them to respond appropriately to the physical challenges of the environment.
+To be supported to develop their sensory processing skills to enable them to respond appropriately to the physical challenges of the environment.

 To be able to move confidently and safely in a range of ways, through experiencing regular movement and activity both inside and outside.
 This will enable children to develop their gross and fine motor skills, enabling children to excel in other areas, e.g. self-care, literacy, handwriting etc. Fine motor refers to small muscle groups including hands, wrists, fingers, feet and toes.
 Gross motor skills are to do with large muscle groups including the co-ordination of arms, legs and other large body parts.

-We want children to understand good practices with regard to healthy living, identifying healthy and non-healthy foods.
+Your child will develop hand eye co-ordination as they use their vision to control movements and actions of small muscles.
+To understand good practices with regard to healthy living, identifying healthy and nonhealthy foods.
 To understand the importance of oral health.
-To safely use a range of appropriate tools and equipment and begin to manage some risk.
+To safely use a range of appropriate tools and equipment.
+To begin to manage some risk.